19hours/sg-statutes/Acts/Variable Capital Companies Act 2018.md

 ### Electronic transmission of documents

-150\.—(1) Subject to subsections (2) to (4) and section 5, sections 387A, 387B and 387C (except subsections (3) and (4)) of the Companies Act apply in relation to any notice of meeting, accounts, balance sheet, financial statements, report or other document required or permitted to be given, sent or served under this Act or under the constitution of a VCC, as they apply in relation to a similar document that is required or permitted to be given, sent or served under this Act or under the constitution of a company.
+150\.—(1) Subject to subsections (2) to (4) and section 5, sections 387A, 387B and 387C (except subsections (3) and (4)) of the Companies Act apply in relation to any notice of meeting, accounts, balance sheet, financial statements, report or other document required or permitted to be given, sent or served under this Act or under the constitution of a VCC, as they apply in relation to a similar document that is required or permitted to be given, sent or served under the Companies Act or under the constitution of a company.

+[Act 28 of 2019 wef 15/01/2020]

 (2) In sections 387B and 387C of the Companies Act, “financial statements” means the financial statements or consolidated financial statements (as the case may be) required to be prepared under Part 8.

-(3) Subject to the regulations mentioned in subsection (5), a member of a VCC is treated as having consented to be given, sent or served using electronic communications, a notice or document mentioned in section 387C(1) of the Companies Act as applied by subsection (1), if —
+(3) Subject to the regulations mentioned in subsection (4), a member of a VCC is treated as having consented to be given, sent or served using electronic communications, a notice or document mentioned in section 387C(1) of the Companies Act as applied by subsection (1), if —

-(a) the company gave to the member by written notice an opportunity to elect, within a period specified in the notice, whether to receive the notice or document by way of electronic communications or as a physical copy; and
+(a) the VCC gave to the member by written notice an opportunity to elect, within a period specified in the notice, whether to receive the notice or document by way of electronic communications or as a physical copy; and

+[Act 28 of 2019 wef 15/01/2020]

 (b) the member failed to make an election within the specified period.

+[Act 28 of 2019 wef 15/01/2020]

 (4) For the purposes of subsection (1), the Minister may make regulations under section 165 for the same matters as those in section 387C(4) of the Companies Act.